-We will use the year ending December 31 as our taxable year and the accrual method of accounting for federal income tax purposes.
-Each unitholder will be required to include in income its share of our income, gain, loss and deduction for each taxable year ending within or with its taxable year.
-In addition, a unitholder who has a taxable year ending on a date other than December 31 and who disposes of all of its units following the close of our taxable year but before the close of its taxable year must include its share of our income, gain, loss and deduction in income for its taxable year, with the result that it will be required to include in income for its taxable year its share of more than one year of our income, gain, loss and deduction.
+We use the year ending December 31 as our taxable year and the accrual method of accounting for U.S. federal income tax purposes.
+Each unitholder will be required to include in its tax return its share of our income, gain, loss and deduction for each taxable year ending within or with its taxable year.
+In addition, a unitholder who has a taxable year ending on a date other than December 31 and who disposes of all of its units following the close of our taxable year but before the close of its taxable year must include its share of our income, gain, loss and deduction in income for its taxable year, with the result that it will be required to include in income for its taxable year its share of more than twelve months of our income, gain, loss and deduction.
 Please read "-Disposition of Units-Allocations Between Transferors and Transferees."
 Tax Basis, Depreciation and Amortization

-The tax basis of our assets will be used for purposes of computing depreciation and cost recovery deductions and, ultimately, gain or loss on the disposition of these assets.
+The tax basis of our assets will be used for purposes of computing depreciation and cost recovery deductions and, ultimately, gain or loss on the disposition of those assets.
 If we dispose of depreciable property by sale, foreclosure or otherwise, all or a portion of any gain, determined by reference to the amount of depreciation deductions previously taken, may be subject to the recapture rules and taxed as ordinary income rather than capital gain.
 Similarly, a unitholder who has taken cost recovery or depreciation deductions with respect to property we own will likely be required to recapture some or all of those deductions as ordinary income upon a sale of its interest in us.
-Please read "-Tax Consequences of Unit Ownership-Allocation of Income, Gain, Loss and Deduction" and "-Disposition of Units-Recognition of Gain or Loss."
+Please read "-Tax Consequences of Unit Ownership-Allocation of Income, Gain, Loss and Deduction."

 The costs we incur in offering and selling our units (called "syndication expenses") must be capitalized and cannot be deducted currently, ratably or upon our termination.
 While there are uncertainties regarding the classification of costs as organization expenses, which may be amortized by us, and as syndication expenses, which may not be amortized by us, the underwriting discounts and commissions we incur will be treated as syndication expenses.
+Please read "Disposition of Units-Recognition of Gain or Loss."